walkbean/vsys-sdk-go/README.md

 	go get github.com/walkbean/vsys-sdk-go

 ### Dependencies

-The SDK includes a vendor folder containing the runtime dependencies of the SDK.
-The metadata of the SDK's dependencies can be found in the GoVendor file vendor/vendor.json.
+The metadata of the SDK's dependencies can be found in the Go module file `go.mod`

 ## Usage